balexander16/PictureQuest/README.md

 ## List of 3rd Party Libraries.
 * Facebook Stetho for database testing.
+* Google OAuth

+*Please see the 3rd Party License and Copyright link above

+## List of External Services
 * Clarifai Java Client API for the Clarifai Services.
 * Gson

+*Please see the 3rd Party License and Copyright link above

+## Stretch Goals
+* Add in a reset function in options.
+* Add in more aesthetics, images, scroll all kinds of things.
+* Add more OAuth providers incase someone doesn's use Google.
+* Add some more text in the Choices for the buttons to add more naration.
+* Create a much longer story, currently stands at 18 total possible scenes.

 ## License
  Copyright 2019 Brian Alexander